feross/electron-workshop/README.md

 }
 ```

 You might also notice that we're defining the accelerator as "CmdOrCtrl+C".
-Electron will make the right choice on our behalf when it compiles for OS X, Windows, and/or Linux.
+Electron will make the right choice on our behalf when it compiles for Mac, Windows, and/or Linux.

-Application for OS X have an additional menu with the application's name and some common OS-specific menu items.
-We only want to add this menu if our Electron application is running in OS X.
+Application for Mac have an additional menu with the application's name and some common OS-specific menu items.
+We only want to add this menu if our Electron application is running in Mac.

 ```js
 if (process.platform == 'darwin') { … }
 ```

-[Darwin][] is the UNIX foundation that OS X is built on.
+[Darwin][] is the UNIX foundation that Mac OS is built on.
 The `process.platform` is baked into Node and returns 'darwin', 'freebsd', 'linux', 'sunos' or 'win32' depending on the platform it's being run from.

 [Darwin]: https://en.wikipedia.org/wiki/Darwin_(operating_system)

 We'll use `unshift` to push it onto the front of the array.

-OS X will stubbornly continue to use "Electron" as the application title.
-In order to override this, we'll have to adjust the `plist` file that Electron generates when it builds the file.
-This is the same process we'll use for a custom application icon.
+Note: Mac will stubbornly continue to use "Electron" as the application title.
+In order to override this, we'll have to adjust the `plist` file that Electron generates when it builds the file, because that is what determines the application name on Mac OS.
+Modifying the `plist` file is the same process we'll use for a custom application icon.
+We'll get to that later.

 ## Challenge 8: Electron's `shell` Module